 Wond'ry room 212 features circuitry, electronic, and robotic materials.

 How to Get Involved – Safety Seminars @ the Wond’ry

 The makerspaces at the Wond’ry are open to all of the Vanderbilt community (students, staff and faculty).
-The makerspace is open Monday- Thursday 12-9pm and Fridays 12-5pm.
+The makerspace is open the month of May Monday- Wednesday 10-12p.
 For your safety and the safety of those around you, all Wond’ry makerspace users must complete a safety seminar (approximately 1.5 hours) to gain access to the makerspace resources and equipment (this includes 3D printing).

 The purpose of this safety seminar is to give new comers a lay of the land including:

 - Meeting the Maker Mentors: the student mentors that help run the makerspaces